In516ht-d-o-o/snowflake-external-functions/README.md

 }
 ```

-### Understanding input and output data
+### Understanding Input and Output

-For Azure functions to work with Snowflake external functions it is required that input and output data is in a specific [format](https://docs.snowflake.com/en/sql-reference/external-functions-data-format.html).
-Snowflake sends and expects data in a scalar format like shown in the snippets below and it is the same for input and output.
-This scalar format means that if you send 3 row inputs it expects 3 row outputs as a response.
+For Azure functions to interoperate with Snowflake external functions, it is required that input and output data is in a specific [format](https://docs.snowflake.com/en/sql-reference/external-functions-data-format.html).
+Snowflake sends and expects data in a scalar format, as shown in the snippets below and it is the same for input and output.
+This scalar format means that if you send 3 rows of input, 3 rows of output are expected in response.
 ```JSON
 {
     "data":[